- Describe the program administrator’s support role concerning challenging behavior.

 Apply

-Read the issue brief by Mincic, Smith, and Strain titled, Administrator Strategies that Support High Fidelity of the Pyramid Model for Promoting Social-Emotional Competency & Addressing Challenging Behavior.
-Then complete the How I Support My Program handout.
+Read the Issue Brief titled, Administrator Strategies that Support High Fidelity of the Pyramid Model for Promoting Social-Emotional Competency & Addressing Challenging Behavior to complete the How I Support My Program handout.

 This course has introduced many strategies for supporting children with challenging behaviors.
 In Lesson Six, we offered a practice inventory for direct care staff.
 The Supporting Children with Challenging Behaviors: Leadership Practice Inventory below is for Program Managers and/or Training & Curriculum Specialists.
 Use this inventory to reflect more deeply about the practices that you use to support staff that are working with children with challenging behaviors.
 After completing the inventory, discuss with each other how you might improve some of your program practices.